Our Primary.com Clothing Review 2023: Mix and Match Basics We Love

 You’ve heard of a picky eater right?
 Well, I have picky dressers!

-Lastly, I am a “practical minimalist” and my goal is to create kids capsule wardrobes to make it easy for them to get dressed, keep their rooms clean and have less laundry for me.
+Lastly, as a minimal-ish mom my goal is to create kids capsule wardrobes to make it easy for them to get dressed, keep their rooms clean and have less laundry for me.

 (at the bottom of this post I have a video about creating a Kids Capsule Wardrobe if you are looking to learn more)